agilexrm-docs/docs/guides/common/GroupContainer.md

 -   **GroupType**: this property controls the appearance of the actual group container to be shown in the canvas.

-    -   None: the group container will not have any special appearance or borders to separate it from the rest of the canvas elements.
+    -   **None**: the group container will not have any special appearance or borders to separate it from the rest of the canvas elements.

-    -   FieldSet: the group container will have a leading title and a line delimiter.
+    -   **FieldSet**: the group container will have a leading title and a line delimiter.
 There will be a margin between the container and the elements surrounding it.

         ![](../media/AgileDialogsDesignGuide/GroupContainerControl_07.png)

-    -   Panel: the group container will be locked inside a thicker delimiter (title included).
+    -   **Panel**: the group container will be locked inside a thicker delimiter (title included).
 There will be a margin between the container and the elements surrounding it.

     ![](../media/AgileDialogsDesignGuide/GroupContainerControl_08.png)

-    -   Box: the group container will be locked inside a thin delimiter (title included).
+    -   **Box**: the group container will be locked inside a thin delimiter (title included).
 There **will not be** a margin between the container and the elements surrounding it.

     ![](../media/AgileDialogsDesignGuide/GroupContainerControl_09.png)

-    -   None: no delimiters between the container and its close elements.

 **Visible**: controls if the control is visible to the user.
 This can be adjusted on runtime to improve performance or include new application